benhammondmusic/tanks/tanks/README.md

 ## Future Ideas:

+- Make mobile responsive and playable with on-screen controls to fire keyboard inputs
-- Add chemtrails to see last shot.
+- Add chem trails to see last shot.
 Slow fade out?
 - Make craters more jagged, more visually interesting.
 - Add computer logic for **Robot** players.
 - Utilize actual images